- Loyola Marymount University, Bachelor of Arts

 University of California, Irvine, Master of Fine Arts

-Prior to joining the faculty at Chapman University, Alicia was an Assistant Professor of Dance and the Head of the Dance Program at the University of Missouri-St. Louis, where she was hired to create a new dance department from the ground up, including the writing of the entire dance curriculum and degree program.
+Prior to Chapman, Alicia was the head of dance at the University of Missouri—St. Louis, where she was hired to create a new dance department from the ground up.
+She was responsible for writing the entire dance curriculum and degree program.
 During her first year, she was presented with the Achievement in Choreography Award from the John F. Kennedy Center for the Performing Arts for her choreography for Cabaret.
-While living in St. Louis, Alicia was also the dance director and choreographer for the St. Louis Steamers Dance Team.
+She was also the dance director and choreographer for the MISL St. Louis Steamers Professional Dance Team.